2015 New Taipei water park fire: Response

 New Taipei City's mayor Eric Chu ordered an immediate shutdown of the water park pending an investigation.
 The man responsible for the event was detained by police for investigation.
-On 28 June, Taiwan Premier Mao Chi-kuo banned the use of colored powders at private events until the investigation is concluded and the powder can be considered safe.
+On 28 June, Taiwan Premier Mao Chi-kuo banned the use of colored powders at private events until the investigation concluded and the powder can be considered safe.

 The event's organizer and hardware engineer were questioned and then given bail on the condition that they not leave the country.
 Lu Chung-chi apologized for the explosion on 28 June.
 On 28 June a spokesman for (mainland) China's Taiwan Affairs Office, Ma Xiaoguang, expressed sympathy for the victims and hoped they all received timely and appropriate treatment.

 On 30 June Taiwan's Organ Registry and Sharing Center called for urgent donations of cadaver skin, since there were just 115 rolls left in the country's cadaver skin stocks.
 According to Chairman Lee Po-chang (李伯璋 (Lǐ Bózhāng)), cadaver skin is more effective in blocking burn wounds from contamination sources and promoting skin regeneration than hog skin or synthetic skin.

 According to officials, the Ministry of Health and Welfare collaborated with the New Taipei City Public Health Department and made an announcement that all medical expenses of the burn patients from 27 June to 30 September will be covered by the National Health Insurance Administration and the National Health Insurance Program.

 On 2 July, a spokesman for China's Taiwan Affairs Office said it was ready to provide medical assistance to help treat the hundreds of people injured in the explosion.
 On 3 July, Taiwanese Minister of Health and Welfare Chiang Been-huang said he was grateful for China's offer to provide medical assistance, including donations of cadaver skin to Taiwan, but it should be first confirmed that the skin was not from executed prisoners.

 Cadaver skin from the United States and Netherlands was sent to Taiwan.